Coronavirus variants, first found in UK and South Africa, spread worldwide

 - PAKISTAN health officials said the variant found in Britain had been detected in the southern province of Sindh.

-LONDON: Britain began its third lockdown on Tuesday after Prime Minister Boris Johnson said a coronavirus variant first identified in Britain was spreading so fast it risked overwhelming the National Health Service within 21 days.

-UK scientists also expressed concern that vaccines being rolled out in Britain may not be able to protect against another variant that emerged in South Africa.
+LONDON: Pfizer Inc and BioNTech's COVID-19 vaccine appeared to work against a key mutation in the highly transmissible new variants of the coronavirus discovered in the UK and South Africa, according to a laboratory study conducted by the US drugmaker.

-The following countries, in alphabetical order, are among those that have reported variants among their populations.
+The following countries are among those that have reported variants among their populations.

-AUSTRALIA said two travellers from the United Kingdom were carrying the variant found in Britain.
+AUSTRALIA has found several cases of the variant first identified in Britain and has also found at least one case of the variant found in South Africa.

-AUSTRIA has found four cases of the coronavirus mutation first detected in Britain and one case of the South African mutation, Franz Allerberger of public health agency AGES told a news conference on Monday.
+AUSTRIA has found four cases of the coronavirus mutation first detected in Britain and one case of the South African mutation.

 BRAZIL confirmed its first two cases of British variant, Sao Paulo state's health secretariat said.